integrativesoft/lara/README.md

 ## How does Lara work?

-Whenever the browser triggers an event (e.g. click on a button), it sends to the server a message saying that the button was clicked.
+Whenever the browser triggers a registered event (e.g. click on a button), it sends to the server a message saying that the button was clicked.
 The server executes the code associated with the event, manipulating the server's copy of the page, and replies a JSON message with the delta between server and client.

 ## Feedback